ajmeese7/automatic-reactions/README.md

 `git clone https://github.com/ajmeese7/automatic-reactions`

 Also note that this will not work if you are running `discord.js>=11.6.3`.
-To install the last version of discord.js that selfbots work on, run the following in command prompt:
+This project will install a working version of Discord.js by default, but if you are still having any issues you can run the below command:

 `npm install discord.js@11.6.2`